Wildlife Journal Junior New Hampshire Public Television Knowledge Network

 Life Cycle

-Gray JayThe gray jay mates in the spring.
+Gray JayThe Canada jay mates in the spring.
 The male chooses a nest site, usually in a conifer tree like the spruce or fir, and then he begins building the nest.
-The bowl-shaped nest is made of twigs, grass, lichen, moss, and bark fastened together with spider webs and insect cocoons.
+The bowl-shaped nest is made of twigs, grass, lichen, moss, and bark that are fastened together with spider webs and insect cocoons.
 The nest is lined with grass, moss, fur, and feathers.
 The female helps build the nest.
-It can take up to three weeks for the pair to complete the nest.
+It can tak up to three weeks for the pair to complete the nest.

-The female gray jay lays two to five pale green to gray-green speckled eggs and incubates them for 16-18 days.
-Both parents care for the chicks, which fledge when they are about 15 days old.
+The female Canada jay lays 2-5 pale green to gray-green speckled eggs and incubates them for 16-18 days.
+Both parents care for the chicks.
+The chicks fledge when they are about 15 days old.

 Behavior

-Gray JayThe gray jay is also known as the "camp robber."
+Gray JayThe Canada jay is also known as the "camp robber."
 It is very tame and it often enters camps to take food.

-The gray jay makes a series of whistling sounds of "wheeoo" or "wheee-ah."
+The Canada jay makes a series of whistling sounds of "wheeoo" or "wheee-ah."
 It also has a harsher alarm call of "kren kren kren."
 Its alarm call is a screeching "jaaayy."